Helping a failing residence permits service pass its government assessment

-The Biometric Residents Permit enquiry service had previously failed its Beta service assessment twice.
-We were asked to help overhaul the struggling service and pass its government assessment.
+The Home Office's Biometric Residents Permit (BRP) enquiry service had twice failed its Beta service assessment.
+We were tasked to help overhaul the struggling service and get it up to standard.

 Background

 Biometric residence permits (BRPs) are issued to non-british citizens by the UK Home Office to confirm their status and entitlements while in the UK.
-They are a critical document for these citizens, being able to act as a proof of identity, right to study and enabling access to public services.
+They're critical documents, providing proof of identity and a right to study and access to public services.

-The service had failed 2 Beta service assessments against the government’s digital service standard.
-The assessors explained in their report that whilst the team had a good understanding of how the operational team ran the service, a lack of user research meant they knew very little about what users needed to be able to successfully use it.
-They also challenged the decision to use proprietary software, which goes against government guidelines to use open source software to reduce vendor lock-in.
+The service failed two Beta service assessments against the government’s digital service standard.
+The assessors explained in their report that whilst the team had a good understanding of how the operational team ran the service, they knew very little about what users needed to successfully use it.
+The assessors also challenged the decision to use proprietary software, which goes against government guidelines to use open source software.

-The client was understandably frustrated, and therefore asked Marvell Consulting to help the service pass its beta reassessment.
+The client was understandably frustrated, so brought us in to get the service past its beta reassessment.

 What we did

-To better understand the current state-of-play of the service and challenges it was facing, we conducted a number of initial investigations, including:
+To better understand the current state-of-play of the service and the challenges it was facing, our initial investigations included:

-• reviewing previous research against the service standard and validated which gaps needed to be addressed for Beta.
+• reviewing previous research against the service standard and identifying which gaps needed to be addressed for Beta

-• implementing web analytics to better understand how users were using the service (eg. identifying where users drop out)
+• implementing web analytics to better understand how users were using the service, such as where any users were dropping out

 • developing usability reports on the current service